-Doctor Theolen Krastinov in Scholomance, or as he was known by his victims, The Butcher.
-He subjected his victims to painful tortures to devise a plague, keeping them alive for weeks from wounds that should have killed them on the first day.
+Doctor Theolen Krastinov in Scholomance, known by his victims as The Butcher, subjected his victims to painful tortures to devise a plague, keeping them alive for weeks from wounds that should have killed them on the first day.
 When he was finally done with them, he brought them back from the brink of death so he could throw them to his ghouls, laughing as they were eaten alive.

 And speaking of the third game again, the sung part at the end of The Frozen Throne ending cinematic.
 No wonder it was reused (with a different voice and lyrics) in World of Warcraft: Wrath of the Lich King.

 Designated Villain / Informed Wrongness: While Illidan did do a lot of amoral things, it's still hard to understand why exactly Malfurion decided he had to be banished for turning himself into a demon, even though all he did after becoming one was, you know, saving the whole Forest.